-2. Applicants will have their transcripts evaluated for inclusion of appropriate courses (all appropriate transfer courses must have a grade of "C" or better).
+- 2. Applicants will have their transcripts evaluated for inclusion of appropriate courses (all appropriate transfer courses must have a grade of "C" or better).
 Time limitations for accepting previous course work does apply.
-(Science courses and Introduction to Computers have a five-year limitation)

-- Application for entrance into the second level of the ADN program should be made at least 18 months prior to desired entry to ensure that all requirements can be met prior to the start of the fall semester. - 4.
-Applicants must furnish proof of current unrestricted licensure as a Licensed Practical Nurse in the State of North Carolina. - In order to be considered for admission, applicant must furnish proof of one year of full-time work experience in direct patient care as a Licensed Practical Nurse within three years of planned enrollment date. - Applicants that are tentatively accepted by the Director of Nursing must successfully complete a summer orientation program prior to enrollment in the Nursing Curriculum.
+(Science courses and Introduction to Computers have a five-year limitation) - Application for entrance into the second level of the ADN program should be made at least 18 months prior to desired entry to ensure that all requirements can be met prior to the start of the fall semester. - 4.
+Applicants must furnish proof of current unrestricted licensure as a Licensed Practical Nurse in the State of North Carolina. - In order to be considered for admission, applicant must furnish proof of one year of full-time work experience in direct patient care as a Licensed Practical Nurse within three years of planned enrollment date. - 6.
+Applicants must be prepared to attend the week of orientation scheduled during the summer.